 (iv) the amount of moneys received from the employer, specifying separately the fee due to the employment agent from the employer, the fee due to the employment agent from the employee and the amounts due to the employment agent in respect of each other account, with details of the reason for each such other account.

-[Section 40 amended by No. 8 of 2009 s.
+[Section 40 amended: No. 8 of 2009 s.
 51(4).]

 41. Short term placements, and spurious interviews